asif-shahriar11/asif-shahriar11.github.io/_pages/research.md

 *Ongoing work.*
 <p style="margin-top:1em;"></p>

-LLMs and VLMs are vulnerable to jailbreak attacks, we know that.
-In these attacks, the user attempts a number of techniques to elicit harmful responses that the model would generally not produce.
+In traditiional jailbreak attacks, user is the adversary while LLM is the victim.
+The user attempts a number of techniques to elicit harmful responses that the model would generally not produce.
 In this work we aim to introduce a novel class of attacks that deceive both the user and the VLM.
-The model is compromised by a hidden instruction, while the human user, who may be interacting with the model through a completely benign-looking image, is an unwitting participant in the attack.
+The model is compromised by a hidden instructions, while the human user, who may be interacting with the model through a completely benign-looking image, is an unwitting participant in the attack.
 If successful, the implications of this attack could be huge.

 **Supervisor(s):** [Dr. Rizwan Parvez (QCRI)](https://elmi.hbku.edu.qa/en/persons/md-rizwan-parvez)